Key takeaways

 If you're running a Canadian business without a dedicated office, you need a compliant alternative to your home address.
 The CRA's requirements aren't flexible — and neither are the consequences of missed mail or an address that doesn't receive correspondence reliably.

-A virtual mailbox in Toronto or Vancouver is the straightforward solution.
+A virtual mailbox in Toronto or Vancouver is one practical option that meets these requirements.
 It's accepted by the CRA, provincial registries, and Canadian banks — and it keeps your home address private.